Coupled gas and bubble dynamics at the solidification front: Results and discussion

 \subsection{Critical gas concentration for nucleation}

 The critical bubble nucleation concentration $C_n^*$ within our system can be derived from experimental observations, using the bubble nucleation distance and the characteristic nucleation time under varying solidification conditions.
-Assuming that each nucleation event resets the local conditions and initiates a novel phase of gas segregation at the solidification front, Pohl's equation (Eq.~\ref{eq:concentration_profile}) is used to estimate the gas concentration at the specific time and location of nucleation.
-The interval required to achieve the critical gas concentration facilitating further nucleation corresponds to the lag time $t_{plateau}$ depicted in figure~\ref{fig:figure4} and figure~\ref{fig:figure5}.
+Assuming that each nucleation event resets the local conditions and initiates a novel phase of gas segregation at the solidification front, Pohl's equation (Eq.~\ref{eq:concentration_profile}) is used to estimate the gas concentration at the specific time and distance to the solidification front (Fig.~\ref{fig:figure9}).
+The interval required to achieve the critical gas concentration facilitating further nucleation corresponds to the lag time $t_{plateau}$ depicted in Fig.~\ref{fig:figure4} and Fig.~\ref{fig:figure5}.
 To accurately assess the critical concentration for bubble nucleation, it is crucial to ascertain the nucleation site of the bubbles to incorporate the corresponding distance from the solidification front, denoted as x, into equation~\ref{eq:concentration_profile}.
-Nevertheless, in predicting a homogeneous nucleation threshold, only those bubbles that nucleate at a distance from the solidification front are considered, predicated on the presumption that bubble generation in the liquid bulk primarily results from homogeneous nucleation.

-Table~\ref{tab:nucleation_concentration} provides a summary of the values of the characteristic nucleation time and the homogeneous nucleation distance of bubbles within the liquid across solidification velocities ranging from 5 to $20\mu m/s$.
-Several estimations of the characteristic bubble nucleation time were conducted.
-When exclusively considering the plateaus presented in figure~\ref{fig:figure5}, the continuous segregation of gas during the nucleation process is disregarded.
-Nevertheless, as long as the solidification velocity remains constant, the segregation of gas consistently should adhere to equation~\ref{eq:concentration_profile}.
-Consequently, we measured the bubble nucleation times occurring between plateaus to obtain a range of estimations of the critical nucleation concentrations.
-We observe that the nucleation distance between the bubbles and the solidification interface seems to be independent of the solidification velocity, in contrast to the characteristic nucleation time between successive bubble nucleation bursts $t_{plateau}$.

-Equation~\ref{eq:concentration_profile} facilitates the reconstruction of gas segregation profiles in accordance with the experimental conditions, and enables the estimation of the critical concentration necessary for bubble nucleation within our system (Figure~\ref{fig:figure9}).
-Consequently, among the range of solidification velocities explored, the principal characteristics distinguishing the critical nucleation concentration are the gas segregation profile and the characteristic lag time t\textsubscript{plateau}.
-Our findings indicate that the critical nucleation concentration for bubble formation $C^*$ remains consistent across the three solidification velocities examined, demonstrating nearly identical $C^*$ values for $V_{sf}=10\mu m/s$, $V_{sf}=15\mu m/s$, and $V_{sf}=20\mu m/s$.